Deemoguse/wambata-resu/README.md

 | **🧪 Testing utilities** | ⚡ Basic | ✅ Advanced | ⚡ Limited | ✅ Good | ❌ None | ⚡ Some |
 | **📊 Developer experience** | ✅ Excellent | ⚡ Good* | ✅ Excellent | ❌ Poor | ❌ Outdated | ⚡ Good |

-*Хорошо для опытных FP разработчиков
+*Good for experienced FP developers

 ---

-## 🎯 Рекомендации по выбору
+## 🎯 Selection Recommendations

-### 🚀 Новые проекты, практичный подход
+### 🚀 New projects, practical approach
-**resu** - для команд, которые ценят простоту, хотят быстро освоить Result паттерн и нуждаются в практичных фичах для production (логирование, отладка, миграция).
+**resu** - for teams that value simplicity, want to quickly master the Result pattern, and need practical features for production (logging, debugging, migration).

-### 🏢 Enterprise, сложная логика
+### 🏢 Enterprise, complex logic
-**Effect-TS** - для больших проектов с комплексной бизнес-логикой, где нужны продвинутые возможности и команда готова инвестировать в изучение.
+**Effect-TS** - for large projects with complex business logic where advanced capabilities are needed and the team is ready to invest in learning.

-### ⚡ Быстрый старт, проверенное решение
+### ⚡ Quick start, proven solution
-**neverthrow** - для проектов, где нужна надежная и популярная библиотека с хорошей эргономикой без излишней сложности.
+**neverthrow** - for projects that need a reliable and popular library with good ergonomics without excessive complexity.

-### 🧠 Функциональное программирование
+### 🧠 Functional programming
-**fp-ts** → **Effect-TS** - для команд с опытом FP, но лучше сразу переходить на Effect-TS как официального наследника.
+**fp-ts** → **Effect-TS** - for teams with FP experience, but better to transition directly to Effect-TS as the official successor.

-### ❌ Избегать
+### ❌ Avoid
-**ts-results, oxide.ts** - заброшенные библиотеки с проблемами безопасности и совместимости.
+**ts-results, oxide.ts** - abandoned libraries with security and compatibility issues.

 ---